Quick Links

 • To provide Children’s Services staff via email with an up to-date list of the Key Adults within their school and contact numbers and email addresses.

-If you are not aware of Operation Encompass, then more information can be found about Operation Encompass via the National website.
+If you would like to find out more about Operation Encompass, then more information can be found via the National website - Click here for National Website Operation Encompass

 Prevent Strategy